neonmik/Wave-Machine-Firmware/README.md

     - Oscillator:

-        - Feature: Add sync option for OSC2 (not sure if this should decide wether the tune of OSC2 is linked to the tune of OSC1, or wether the wave should over flow at the same point despite the pitch...)

         - Improvement: Add soft start code - currently removed as it took too long to get going and still didnt realy work.